hormigasoft/GenerateWallets/README.md

 # GenerateWallets
-Generating ETH and BTC addresses &amp; private keys using Nethereum and NBitcoin
+Generates ETH and BTC addresses and private keys using Nethereum and NBitcoin

+Save Keys to a KeysStore file